 - D. through the use of data or computer software that is accessed through a computer, computer system, or computer network within the scope of the District school system.
-"Within the scope of the District school system" means, regardless of ownership, any computer, computer system, or computer network that is physically located on school property or at a school-related or school-sponsored program or activity. - through the use of data or computer software that is accessed at a non-school-related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by a school district or school, if the bullying substantially interferes with or limits the victimized person's ability to participate in or benefit from the services, activities, or opportunities offered by a school or substantially disrupts the education process or orderly operation of a school. or through the use of technology or an electronic device that is not owned, leased, or used by a school district or school, if This paragraph does not require a school or staff to monitor any non-school-related activity, function, or program.
+"Within the scope of the District school system" means, regardless of ownership, any computer, computer system, or computer network that is physically located on school property or at a school-related or school-sponsored program or activity. - E. through the use of data or computer software that is accessed at a non-school-related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by a school district or school, if the bullying substantially interferes with or limits the victimized person's ability to participate in or benefit from the services, activities, or opportunities offered by a school or substantially disrupts the education process or orderly operation of a school.
+This paragraph does not require a school or staff to monitor any non-school-related activity, function, or program.